-P&I Deaths from Vital Statistics by Age Group P&I = pneumonia and influenza
+P&I Deaths from Vital Statistics by Age Group

-Figure 20 shows P&I deaths for all Florida counties by age group, as reported into ESSENCE-FL, week 40, 2012 to week 4, 2016.
+Figure 20 shows P&I deaths for all Florida counties by age group, as reported into ESSENCE-FL, week 40, 2012 to week 6, 2016.

-As of week 4 (ending January 30, 2016), the number of P&I deaths increased or remained the same in the 0-4, 5-24, and ≥65 age groups.
-The number of P&I deaths decreased slightly in the 25-64 age group.
-These levels in all age groups are similar to those seen in previous season at this time.
+As of week 6 (ending February 13, 2016), the number of P&I deaths in all age groups decreased or remained the same and are similar to levels seen in previous seasons at this time.

-Current season P&I death numbers are preliminary estimates, and may change as more data are received.
+^{}Current season P&I death numbers are preliminary estimates, and may change as more data are received.
 The most recent data available are displayed here.
-Vital statistics death records received in ESSENCE-FL are currently considered to be complete through week 4, 2016.
+Vital statistics death records received in ESSENCE-FL are currently considered to be complete through week 6, 2016.

 ESSENCE-FL collects data daily from 261 EDs and UCCs.
 Data are processed into 11 different syndrome categories based on the patient's chief complaint.
-One of the categories is ILI, which is composed of chief complaints that include the words "influenza" or "flu," or complaints that contain "fever", "cough", and/or "sore throat".
+One of the categories is ILI, which is composed of chief complaints that include the words "influenza" or "flu," or complaints that contain "fever," "cough," and/or "sore throat."
 The Florida Department of Health uses ED and UCC chief complaint data to monitor influenza and ILI activity in a timely manner in groups at higher risk of severe health outcomes (such as hospitalization and death) from influenza infection.
 These at-risk groups include pregnant women, children ≤18 years old, and adults ≥65 years old.